 Egg Turning

 If you’ve ever taken some time to observe broody hens, you must have discovered that they turn their eggs from time to time.
 This shows how important it is to turn eggs during incubation.
-The reason for this is so that the embryo will not stick to one side of the shell as this will lead to unsuccessful hatching.
+This is because the embryo will not stick to one side of the shell, as this will lead to unsuccessful hatching.
 Therefore, you must keep turning the eggs in your incubator consistently for the first 18 days.
-It is expected of you to turn these eggs two to three times a day.
-Some egg incubators feature automatic egg turners while for others, egg turning is done manually.
+You are expected to turn these eggs two to three times a day.
+Some egg incubators feature automatic egg turners; egg turning is done manually for others.

 Verdict

-Of the best egg incubators reviewed on this page, the most recommended is the KEBONNIXS 12 Egg Incubator due to some of its features like great design, value for money, and excellent performance.
+Of the best egg incubators reviewed on this page, the KEBONNIXS 12 Egg Incubator is most recommended due to some of its features, like great design, value for money, and excellent performance.